zhirafovod/opentelemetry-python-contrib/instrumentation-genai/opentelemetry-instrumentation-langchain-dev/docs/traceloop_compat_emitter_plan.md

 All changes are additive behind an env flag; rollback is simply removing the emitter file and references.
 No persistent schema migration or public API change.

 ## Next Step
-Implement Phase 1 tasks exactly as listed.
+Implement Phase 1 steps exactly as listed.
 This document serves as the execution checklist for the coding AI agent.

 ---
 End of Plan.